PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 There is no screenshot for this plugin

 == Changelog ==

+= 1.1.0rc4 =
+* Corrected a typo in permalinks handling

 = 1.1.0rc3 =
 * Reordered the date_funcs array (Thanks to Boris HUISGEN for reporting the problem and submitting a patch)